-Sharing resources between your Hyper-V host and a Hyper-V guest virtual machine may be needed for a number of use cases.
+Sharing resources between a Hyper-V host and guest virtual machines is crucial for several reasons.
 Unlike a physical machine, you can’t just physically plug a removable drive into a Hyper-V virtual machine.
-However, Hyper-V has many modern capabilities allowing you to create shared resources between the Hyper-V host and guest virtual machines.
-Let’s look at shared folders in Hyper-V for beginners and see how this can be accomplished.
+However, Hyper-V has many modern capabilities, allowing you to create shared resources between the Hyper-V host and guest virtual machines.

 Table of Contents